 This is an excellent, intermediate distance Road Cycling route using lot’s of quiet rural lanes, parts of the Cheshire Cycleway and National Cycle Network routes 552 and 45.
-It’s quite a flat route so would be a good one to do if you’re looking to increase the distance of your rides.
+It’s quite a flat route, so if you’re looking to improve upon your endurance this would be ideal.

 Although the route starts in Newcastle-Under-Lyme it passes through a number of towns and villages, so you could join the ride from the nearest point to you.